tokio-rs/website/content/docs/getting-started/reactor.md

 threads.
 The [`Remote`] type also currently only has a [`spawn`][`Remote::spawn`] function.
-This [`spawn`][`Remote::spawn`] is importantly different from [`Handle::spawn`] in that it takes a *closure* which is `Send` (can be sent across threads) which crates a future.
+This [`spawn`][`Remote::spawn`] is importantly different from [`Handle::spawn`] in that it takes a *closure* which is `Send` (can be sent across threads) which creates a future.
 The created future is then spawned onto the event loop to be executed locally.

 The closure provided, when run, is yielded a [`Handle`] as proof that it's